 If you aren’t tracking project tasks already, you should really start.
 Project task tracking reveals a whole host of insights which help you improve project management, budget estimation and timeline scoping.
 On a more basic level, it's essential for simply knowing what teams spend time on—something of which the average manager only knows 40%.
 Thankfully, project task tracking doesn’t need to require any extra administrative effort.
-We explore just how project task tracking helps you run efficient projects and how to go about it, and what you can expect in return.
+Here's how it works, how to go about it, and what you can expect in return.

 Benefits of project task tracking

 Understanding what people are working on helps you work out where your project’s budget is going.
 Perhaps you’re spending too long on simple tasks or unbillable work.
 Perhaps you have employees with high hourly rates working on low-value tasks, or the overall cost of the employees on the project outweighs the allotted budget.
 Understanding where your budgeted time is going makes you better placed to direct it to where it’s needed most.

 Focus on priorities